 Ailene and Paul Tarap were married in 2010.
 Paul’s family are also longtime dairymen and cattle ranchers in the Berryessa area of Napa.
 For more than 22 years, Paul has been a leader for local 4-H as well as the nonprofit Ag4Youth, which teaches at-risk kids to raise market animals.
 He is the current ranch manager for Ag4Youth.

 When the vineyard lease with Doug Hill expired and Napa County passed a micro-winery ordinance in 2022, the family saw the opportunity to combine wine and beef in a totally new way.
 We decided to create a down-to-earth, ranch-style wine tasting experience in Napa Valley.

 Today, Ailene and Paul live on the ranch with 40 Belted Galloway cows, 12 champion mini-horses, 8 dogs, and a blind goat.
 Ailene and Paul compete in cattle and horse shows and keep both Quarter Horses and Miniature Horses on the property.
 Twenty-one-year-old Dayspring First Light (“Blondie”) has won the world championship more than 28 times.

 Ailene’s children are now the fifth generation of Stewart Ranch.
 Robert is a fireman for the state of California.
 He helps Paul with the cattle and ranch maintenance.
-Robert’s fraternal twin brother James is the area sales manager for Southern Glazers Wine & Spirits, in Houston, Texas.
+Robert’s fraternal twin brother James is a Business Development Manager in Fort Worth, Texas.
 James handles sales and e-commerce.
 Pookie is a mixed-practice veterinarian in Northern California.
 She helps out with the family ranch as much as her busy practice life allows.